27 Incredible Places to Visit during Winter in Korea

 Are Korean strawberries the most delicious ones in the world?
 Possible, I think.
 And what better way to eat them, then by picking them yourself, while escaping winter in Korea in a super warm greenhouse.
 It also happens to be the perfect family-friendly activity.

 We visited the 대가농원 farm in Namyangju, and ate a ton of delicious strawberries, but there are tons of greenhouses all over the country.
-It’s just a matter of finding the tour that works best for you.
+It’s worth booking an all-inclusive tour that includes transport, because most of these farms are not exactly in public transit friendly locations.
+Here’s a few options to check out.

 Eat at a food court with a view at Sky31 Food Avenue